zhiwei-liang/ACFL/readme.md

 # ACFL

-This repo provides a demo for the our paper "".

 The codes for the work "ACFL: Communication-Efficient adversarial contrastive federated learning for medical image segmentation".
 Our paper has been accepted by Knowledge-Based Systems.
 We updated the Reproducibility.
 I hope this will help you to reproduce the results.